Frequently Asked Questions

 How many students are participating in NHSMTA?

-In 2012, 60 students (30 girls and 30 boys) will participated in the program in New York.
-These students were the Best Actress and Best Actor winners of their 2011-2012 local competitions.
+This year, 62 students (31 girls and 31 boys) participated in the program in New York.
+These students were the Best Actress and Best Actor winners of their 2012-2013 local competitions.

 Approximately how many high schools are represented?

-In 2012, we estimate that more than 1,000 high schools were represented by the 30 participating programs.
+We estimate that more than 50,000 students at 1,000 high schools are represented by our 31 participating programs.

 How did NYU become involved in NHSMTA?